-The title of your book is–by far–the most important book marketing decision you’ll make.
+What you title your book is the most important book marketing decision you’ll make, period.

-Shockingly, there’s little good guidance out there on the right way to think about titling your book.
-The few blogs that address this decision offer advice that is:
+Shockingly, there’s little good guidance out there on the right way to think about titling a book.
+The few pieces that address this decision offer advice that is:

-- Actively harmful information – “Don’t spend too much time on it.”
+- Or worst of all, actively harmful (“Don’t spend too much time on it.”)

 They’re all wrong.

-Just like companies spend millions on naming new products, and blogs spend hours testing different titles for their posts, you should spend serious time and energy finding the right book title.
+Just like companies that spend millions on naming new products and media companies that spend time testing different titles for posts, you should spend substantial time and energy to find the right book title.

 This is a very important decision, one you need to think about and get right to ensure your book has the best possible chance of success.